mi-doc/average_forecast/README.md

 - WeatherBit (100 per day)
 - Visual crossing weather (500 per month)

-More popular weahter services like yandex, gismeteo and other don't provide free access for their APIs that can be used in an app like this.
+More popular weahter services including yandex, gismeteo and other don't provide free access for their APIs that can be used in an app like this.

 ## Setup
 1. Install [docker-compose](https://docs.docker.com/compose/install/)